ISSUE #13 - "WINTER"

 9. Send material in its final form, as we cannot allow substantial changes once we receive your work.
 We will edit to catch small things you may have missed, then we'll send the edits for your approval.

-11. Please give us six weeks or so to review and respond to your submission(s), though generally we hope to reply much sooner.
+11. Please give us six weeks or so to review and respond to your submission, though generally we hope to reply much sooner.

-12. Our speedy reply & basic feedback donation options will be available during this time.
-(Speedy reply means a simple yes or no within 30 days.
-Basic feedback means "basic" feedback within 60-90 days.)
+12. Our speedy reply & basic feedback donation options will be available during this time. ("Speedy reply" is a simple "yes" or "no" in 30 days or less, usually without further comment.
+Basic feedback is just that: basic feedback, and usually within 60-90 days.)

-14. All submitted material should be in Times New Roman, 12 pt. font, double-spaced.
+14. All submitted material should be in Times New Roman, 12 pt. font, double-spaced because this the industry standard, and it's easy to read.

-15. What to avoid: anything not geared toward a wide-audience focus.
+15. What to avoid: anything not geared toward a wide-audience focus, though the material should still be smart, mature, and not dumbed-down at all.

 16. If it helps you decide what to send, please know that we enjoy short, pithy, language-driven work that makes sense.
 We love beauty and lyricism.